-Time Topics/Areas of Focus/Session Participants 8:30 - 9:00 Welcome and Coffee Institutional representatives/ Expert Review Panel/ PEQAB 9:00 - 9:30 Panel Welcome and Introduction Overview of the institution and program Institution should include a short presentation.
-Senior administration Program coordinator and/or Chair Dean of the relevant Faculty/ School Program Development and Quality Assurance
+Time Topics/Areas of Focus/Session Participants 8:30 - 9:00 Welcome and Coffee Institutional representatives/ Expert Review Panel/ PEQAB 9:00 - 9:30 Panel Welcome and Introduction Senior administration Program coordinator and/or Chair Overview of the institution and pro- gram Dean of the relevant Faculty/ School Program Development and Quality Assurance

-&lt;sup>31 For three-year degrees, institution may consider including information on rationale behind program's launch (economic need, non-duplication, credential level considerations).
+For three-year degrees, institution may consider including information on rationale behind program's launch (economic need, non-duplication, credential level considerations).

-9:30 - 10:30 Academic Program Overview, Outcomes, and Delivery Discussion of topics related to program structure and content, including details of curriculum, program outcomes, content, course outlines, bridges (if applicable), research capacity and academic pathways.
+Institution should include a short presen- tation.
+9:30 - 10:30 Academic Program Overview, Out- comes, and Delivery Discussion of topics related to program structure and content, including details of curriculum, program outcomes, content, course outlines, bridges (if applicable), re- search capacity and academic pathways.
 Possibility of including the faculty plan and institutional policies as applicable.
 Program coordinator and/or Chair (i.e., person(s) responsible for the oversight of the program) Dean Program content developer(s)/ consultant(s) or faculty with intimate program content knowledge 10:30 - 10:45 BR EAK 10:45 - 11:45 Academic and Student Support Services Institutional support for the program, students and faculty.
-Participants may include representatives from enabling and support areas such as Student Services & Organizational Resources/ Student Affairs WIL/Co-op Education and Career Services Enrolment Services Financial Aid and Student Awards Marketing Research Services Program Development and Quality Assurance 11:45 - 12:30 Program Currency and Relevance to the Field(s) of Practice Representatives of the Program Advisory Commit- tee (or pre-PAC for new programs) 12:30 - 1:30 Panel Lunch and Meeting with Students Meeting with current and past students to discuss student experience in the pro- gram, related program and the institu- tion in general.
-Discussion may include a range of topics, both academic and non- academic.
-Current students and program alumni from the same or related program 1:30 - 2:30 Faculty Roundtable Overview of the proposed program from the faculty's point of view, including faculty's and program's resources (IT, laboratory, library, computing facilities, other equipment), faculty's research capacity and the currency in their field.
-Topics may also cover the Program Content Standard.
+Participants may include representatives from enabling and support areas such as Student Services &amp; Organizational Resources/ Student Affairs WIL/Co-op Education and Career Services Enrolment Services Financial Aid and Student Awards Marketing Research Services Program Development and Quality Assurance 11:45 - 12:30 Program Currency and Relevance to the Field(s) of Practice • Representatives of the Program Advisory Commit- tee (or pre-PAC for new programs) 12:30 - 1:30 Panel Lunch and Meeting with Students Meeting with current and past students to discuss student experience in the pro- gram, related program and the institu- tion in general.
+Discussion may include a range of topics, both academic and non- academic. • Current students and program alumni from the same or related program 1:30 - 2:30 Faculty Roundtable Overview of the proposed program from the faculty's point of view, including fac- ulty's and program's resources (IT, labor- atory, library, computing facilities, other equipment), faculty's research capacity and the currency in their field.
+Topics may also cover the Program Content Stand- ard.
 Meeting with Faculty currently teaching or anticipated to teach in the proposed program.
 Please include full-time and part-time members Please note that senior administrators/ program management such as Chair or Program Coordinator should not participate in this session.